tcbegley/tcbegley.github.io/src/content/pages/about.md

-Previously I studied for a PhD in mathematics at the University of Cambridge under the joint supervision of [Prof. Neshan Wickramasekera][neshan-homepage] and [Dr. Felix Schulze][felix-homepage].
+Previously I studied for a PhD in mathematics at the University of Cambridge under the joint supervision of [Prof. Neshan Wickramasekera][neshan-homepage] and [Prof. Felix Schulze][felix-homepage].
 You can read more about what I worked on on my [maths page](/maths).

 I like coding in my spare time and contributing to open source projects.
 You can